Vhivi/Powerof10-NASA/CONTRIBUTING.md

   - [Guidelines for Modifying Existing Files](#guidelines-for-modifying-existing-files)
   - [Code of Conduct](#code-of-conduct)

 Thank you for your interest in contributing to our Powerof10-NASA repository.
 We are happy to accept additional programming language adaptations for NASA rules.
-Please follow the steps below to submit your contribution:
+Please follow the steps below to submit your contribution.

 ## Getting Started